 Maybe students should securitize themselves in exchange for vocational training.
 Say, learning to program computers.
 The sort of on-the-job training that their parents completed on their employers’ dime and time.

-Our best offense may be the ability to critically engage a text — whether it’s this newsletter, your CEO’s pitch, or a story in the media outlet of your choice.
+In the face of crappy stories, our best offense may be the ability to critically engage a text — whether it’s this newsletter, your CEO’s pitch, or a story in the media outlet of your choice.

 Long live the liberal arts.